 The cost is $200 for 3 graduate-level professional development semester units/credits (regularly $297)!

-To be awarded these units/credits, you will need to do the following prior to registration:
+To be awarded these units/credits, you will need to do the following:

-- YOU MUST TURN IN YOUR REGISTRATION FORM to us at the Conference.
-(If for some reason you can not register the day of the Conference, you need to come see us so we can make note that you were in attendance).
-To register prior to the Conference, please use this link Registration Form (Please disregard the $99 fee per unit.
+- Please use this link Registration Form to register for credit with Courses4Teachers Inc./University of the Pacific.
+(Please disregard the $99 fee per unit.
 We will be crossing off the $99 before sending it to the University).
 Fill out the form (Your tuition submitted will be $200, units will be 3), print it and bring it with you.

-- Keep a log of hours of curriculum development.
-Your participation at the California Kindergarten Conference will award you 20 hours (this will be the first entry on your log – see sample log below), in addition you will need to log 25 hours of reading, research & curriculum development you have completed outside the classroom.
+- On your log of extra hours of work, your participation at the California Kindergarten Conference will award you 20 hours (this will be the first entry on your log – see sample log below).
+In addition you will need to log 25 hours of reading, research & curriculum development you have completed prior to or after the conference.
 You may not count prep work